-The Soli chip measures just 8mm x 10mm and it incorporates the sensor and antenna array into a single device, meaning it can be used in even the smallest wearables.
+The Soli chip measures just 8 x 10mm and it incorporates the sensor and antenna array into a single device, meaning it can be used in even the smallest wearables.
 It has no moving parts, consumes very little energy, isn't affected by light conditions and works through most materials making it a pretty exciting bit of technology.

 In tandem with the chip, Google ATAP is developing a language for interacting with devices using gestures.
-Devices equipped Soli chip can then use a universal set of gestures.
+Devices equipped with a Soli chip can then use a universal set of gestures.
 Google calls these Virtual Tool Gestures and they involve things like pressing an invisible button between your thumb and index finger or turning a dial by rubbing your thumb and index finger together.

 The idea is that these gestures feel physical and responsive thanks to the feedback from fingers touching each other, even though the gesture itself is virtual.

 How does Google's Soli chip work?

 The Google Soli chip uses radar, so it works by emitting electromagnetic waves with objects within the beam reflecting information back to the antenna, according to Google ATAP.
 Information gathered from the reflected signal - things like time delay or frequency changes - give the device information about the interaction.